Does Car Insurance Cover Damage I Cause to Other Vehicles?

 - Mark Fitzpatrick, Licensed Insurance Agent

-• You sideswipe a parked car and damage the door or mirror.
+• You sideswipe a parked car and scrape the door or mirror

-• You cause a multi-vehicle chain reaction and damage two or more cars.
+• You cause a chain reaction crash and damage two or more cars

 Liability coverage does not pay in these situations:

-• You're driving a vehicle you don't own and aren't listed on.
-Coverage may not apply depending on the policy.
+You're driving a vehicle you aren't listed on.
+Coverage may not apply depending on the policy and how frequently you drive that vehicle.

 The key distinction is fault.
 Liability coverage follows you as the at-fault driver.
-If you didn't cause the accident, it's the other driver's liability coverage, not yours, that pays for your vehicle's repairs.
+If you didn't cause the accident, it's the other driver's liability coverage that pays for your repairs.

 How Your Liability Limits Affect What Gets Paid

 Your property damage liability limit is the maximum your insurer pays for damage you cause to another vehicle or property in a single accident.
-Most policies state this as a split limit such as 25/50/25, meaning $25,000 per person for bodily injury, $50,000 per accident for bodily injury and $25,000 for property damage.
-Other policies use a combined single limit that applies to all damages in one accident.
+Most policies state this as a split limit such as 25/50/25: $25,000 per person for bodily injury, $50,000 per accident for bodily injury, and $25,000 for property damage.
+Some policies use a combined single limit that applies to all damages in one accident.

 mglogo icon